-To open the fuel tank cap, insert the ignition key into the fuel tank cap and turn the key to the right.
+To open the fuel tank cap, insert the ignition switch key into the lock and turn the key to the right.

 To close the cap, push it down into place with the key inserted.
-The key can be removed by turning it to the left to the original position.
+The key can be removed by turning it counterclockwise to the original position.

-- OThe fuel tank cap cannot be closed without the key inserted, and the key cannot be removed unless the cap is locked properly. - ODo not push on the key to close the cap or the cap cannot be locked.
+- The tank cap cannot be closed without the key inserted, and the key cannot be removed unless the cap is locked properly. - ODo not push the cap down with the key, or the cap cannot be locked.

-A. Ignition Key B. Fuel Tank Cap
+A. Ignition Switch Key B. Fuel Tank Cap